singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 For example, we know tactcoapapa is a permutation of a palindrome because it has two  Ts, four As, two Cs, two Ps, and one O. That O would be the center of all possible palindromes.

 > To be more precise, strings with even length (after removing all non-letter characters) must have all even counts of characters.
 Strings of an odd length must have exactly one character with an odd count.
 Of course, an "even" string can't have an odd number of exactly one character, otherwise it wouldn't be an even-length string (an odd number+ many even numbers= an odd number).
 Likewise, a string with odd length can't have  all characters with even counts (sum of evens is even).
-It's therefore sufficient to say that, to be a permutation ot a palindrome,  a string can have no more than one character that is odd.
+It's therefore sufficient to say that, to be a permutation of a palindrome,  a string can have no more than one character that is odd.
 This will cover both the odd and the even cases.

 This leads us to our first algorithm.